cintoros/speech-collection-app/README.md

 ## Data Structure
 * the data can be loaded using `data_import/data-import.py`
    * use `conda env create -f environment.yml` to install the environment.

-* the datastructure should look like this.
+the data-structure looks like this:
 * `data` the base data directory (can be changed in the configuration)
    * `source` directory containing the raw data used by the import & edit
       * `<id>` id of the transcript